exakat/php-dictionary/dictionary/generics.ini.rst

 Generics have been submitted as RFC since 2016, and are currently not implemented, in the foreseeable future.

 One implementation of generics is available, with transpiling: see ``mrsuh/php-generics``.

+Generics are generally considered to be not supported in PHP, although external tools provide this feature.

 `Documentation <https://stitcher.io/blog/generics-in-php-1>`__